Liam-Dow/farcaster-fid-proofs/README.md

-# Retrieve & Store Farcaster FID Proofs
+# Retrieve & Store Farcaster Proofs

-A multithreaded Python script designed to efficiently scrape and store Farcaster user proofs in a SQLite database.
+A multithreaded Python script designed to efficiently scrape and store Farcaster user proofs (FID, username, and owner address) in a SQLite database.

 ## Overview